Malaysian Army: Present development

-Since the recovery from the 1997 economic crisis, Malaysian Army, along with other branches of the Malaysian Armed Forces, has regained momentum in its modernising programs.
+Since the recovery from the 1997 economic crisis, Malaysian Army along with other branches of the Malaysian Armed Forces has regained momentum in its modernising programs.

-Firearm
+Firearms

-At the biannual Defence Services Asia (DSA) 2006, Malaysia announced that the United States-made M4 carbine service rifle will replace the Austrian-made Steyr AUG service rifle for all three Malaysian Armed Forces services.
-The army will receive the new weapon soon.
-Both this two type of rifles manufactured locally by SME Ordnance.
-Another Malaysian company, Aegis Malinnov also has recently made the country's first pistol that will be used as a major pistol for the army.
+Currently, the American-made M4 carbine is standard issue for all army units while the Steyr AUG is only in limited use by certain units and the former standard issue M16A1 rifle is only use for ceremonial purposes and by Rejimen Askar Wataniah.
+Both the M4 carbine and the Steyr AUG are locally produced by SME Ordnance although the Steyr AUG rifle is no longer in production.
+In conjunction of LIMA 2023, United Arab Emirates EDGE Group had signed an agreement with Malaysian company Ketech Asia for the production of CARACAL firearms locally through the transfer of technology.

-Tank
+Tanks

 The first major procurement was to set a milestone by building its first ever main battle tank regiment.
-Malaysian Army received delivery of 48 units PT-91M Pendekar main battle tanks and other tank-based equipment, like ARV WZT-4 from Poland, fully completed contract of sale in March 2010.
-Apart from the existing PT-91M Pendekar main battle tank, Malaysian Army has set for a new tank procurement.
-In 2016, The Etika Strategic, Rheinmetall and Otokar made an Agreement of Joint Venture Altay MBT.
+Malaysian Army received delivery of 48 units PT-91M Pendekar main battle tanks and other tank-based equipment like ARV WZT-4 from Poland with fully completed contract of sale in March 2010.
+As of 2024, the army is planning to upgrade all PT-91M Pendekar tanks with the planned SLEP program.
+In 2016, a Malaysian company Etika Strategi Sdn Bhd made an agreement with Rheinmetall and Otokar on the possibility of working together on the Turkish joint venture Altay MBT.